SAM Outillage's warehouse for boxes in France for hand tools

 Transformation into a high-density storage area

-Renovating the warehouse is no easy task, as it requires an exhaustive study of the space, the operations and the needs that must be met.
+Renovating the warehouse is no easy task, as it requires an exhaustive study of the space, the operations, and the needs that must be met.
 The result, however, has been very positive.
 As Denizot explains, “it has been a success from both a technical and human point of view.
-We visited other installations equipped by Interlake Mecalux to see how they worked and to assess their strengths and weaknesses.
-This project called for the creation of a team dedicated to developing the most suitable solution that was made up of SAM employees (especially the team from the logistics center, in order to prepare it for the change) and specialists from Interlake Mecalux.”
+We visited other facilities equipped by Mecalux to see how they worked and to assess their strengths and weaknesses.
+This project called for the creation of a team dedicated to developing the most suitable solution that was made up of SAM employees (especially the team from the logistics center, to prepare it for the change) and specialists from Mecalux.”

 This system was chosen primarily to stock items more densely, as it is able to hold a large number of products in a limited space.
 The installation is made up of three aisles with 131-foot-long double-deep racking on each side that can accommodate up to 20,000 boxes measuring 16" x 24" with three different heights.